yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Triggerable

 ## UnitTriggerable uniques
+!!! note ""

+    Uniques that have immediate, one-time effects on a unit.They can be added to units to grant them the ability to trigger this effect as an action, which can be modified with UnitActionModifier and UnitTriggerCondition conditionals.

 ??? example  "Heal this unit by [amount] HP"
 	Example: "Heal this unit by [3] HP"